ssenmosip/mosip-temp-documentation/FRS-Authentication-Services.md

 Please refer to the [**OTP Authentication API**](ID-Authentication-APIs#otp-request-service-public) for more details.

-**D. Respond with masked e-mail and masked phone no for OTP trigger request**
+**D. Respond with masked e-mail and masked phone number for OTP trigger request**

 The system follows the following steps to include masked e-mail and phone in the OTP request response
 1. Retrieves the mode to which OTP will be sent as per the below logic